 I'm a physician living

-My interest in astronomy
+in Connecticut.
+My interest in astronomy dates

-magnificent astrophotographs produced by the large observatories
+astrophotographs produced by the large observatories of those

-of those days.
-Astronomy and especially astrophotography remained
+days.
+Astronomy and especially astrophotography remained little

-the next year and a half learning the night sky.
+next year and a half learning the night sky.
 I then purchased

 my first telescope, a 10" dobsonian with which I spent the

 next year observing many deep sky objects whenever the weather

 permitted.
 I have many pleasant memories of my early experiences

 using that telescope.
 I remember the great feeling of accomplishment